 UIOLI (Use It Or Loose It) is Energinet’s right to systematically withdraw, in full or in part, any underutilized contracted Capacity.

-User is an employee of a Shipper, who is granted access to Energinet Online under the terms and conditions of an Online Access Agreement or an employee of a Shipper who is granted access to PRISMA and/or GSA under the terms and conditions of an GTCs for PRISMA and/or GSA and the power of attorney (respectively Appendix 12 and 13).
+User is an employee of a Shipper, who is granted access to Energinet Online under the terms and conditions of an Online Access Agreement or an employee of a Shipper who is granted access to PRISMA and/or GSA under the terms and conditions of an GTCs for PRISMA and/or GSA and the Guarantee of Employees (respectively Appendix 12 and 13).

 Validated Data are data that have been finally validated, and all corrections have been made for the purpose of settlement.